 Locating Kansas Detainee & Inmate Records

-There are about 8,100 inmates who dwell in Kansas’ 97 jails.
-Furthermore, there are approximately 10,000 prisoners in the state.4 Inmate records in Kansas are typically made up of detention centers, booking report histories, and demographic information.
+Inmate records in Kansas are typically made up of detention centers, booking report histories, and demographic information.
 These are important for others to know to identify them if they try to escape and see if they’re eligible for parole in the future.

-If a family member or another loved one is in jail, they can be located by using a jail inmate search tool.
-For instance, people can use the Johnson County Sheriff’s Office’s inmate search to find someone by their name or previous booking history that goes back as far as three years.
+For instance, people can use the Johnson County Sheriff’s Office’s Inmate Search to find someone by their name or previous booking history in the county that goes back as far as three years.

 The Geary County Inmate Inquiry features a list of inmates, mugshots, and demographics.
 Site visitors can click on their names to learn more about their charges.
 The inmate inquiry resource even offers search area for finding inmates by name, booking number, and subject, as well as a checkbox to filter results by custody status.